 The loan to value is calculated on the lower of the purchase price or property value.

-Rental guarantees from builders are not acceptable.
+Rental guarantees from builders and builder funded deposits are not acceptable.

 - Minimum age of applicant is 21 at application.
 Maximum age is 75 at the expiry of the mortgage term.